Home Help for families Information & Advice Education Bullying Helping your child respond to bullying

-You can help your child learn positive ways to respond to bullying.
+You can help your child learn positive ways to respond to bullying and build their confidence and self-esteem.

 Try some of the following: